Tomentos/JTT_Tutorials/README.md

 With a commit, you sum up different edits in your project and explain what these changes do.

-With a tag, you sum up different commits in your project and add these changes to a new overall version of the program.
+With a tag, you basically only mark a specific commit in your project.
+This gives you the ability to give a proper name to a commit and it will be way easier to find later on.
+This is often used to mark a new version of the program itself and it's also what I will be using it for in this example.

 Creating tags is really simple.
 In VSCode, you can click a button to create one for you.
 It is in the Git Source Control, under the three little dots in the Tags category.
 You will be prompted to give the Tag a name and a description.
 Tagging is generally used for new releases of a software, so it is important to make sure there is no unfinished code in the project.